jlapeyre/julia_project/README.md

   a specified subdirectory of the Python project.
 * Write info about all of the above to a log file

-Here is a brief example
+Here is a brief example.
+Include the following in your module `mymodule`.
 ```python
 import os
 mymodule_path = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))